 "Stunning first book in a new historical series."

-THE WIDOW MAKERS
+THE WIDOW MAKERS |

+Jean Mead's novel The Widow Makers is inspiring reading: a classic tale, full of all the ingredients which make for the finest of novels.
+Based in the mid-19th century, it tells the story of the young Standish family, who move from the coalfields of Lancashire to the slate quarries of North Wales in search of a better livelihood.
+Daily life is much like their Welsh neighbours': death comes in the cruellest form to the village, but those who remain thrive, despite desperate poverty, barbaric working conditions and the cruel winter climate.
+The eldest Standish boy, Tommy is something of a changeling; he desires a different life and ruthlessly goes in pursuit of his dream of the grandeur and riches of the landowners' class.
 Mead's exceptional talent as a raconteur lets us share the family's emotional rollercoaster ride, as they lose their eldest son, as he grasps the riches that are so important to him, regardless of the hurt and misery he causes his family and anyone who dares to step in his way.
 Joe, his father, is a gentle giant of a man and through his eyes we see the beauty and majesty of the Welsh countryside, thus giving this book a greater substance.
 My only criticism of The Widow Makers was that it ended too soon; I felt bereft!
-A sequel please
+A sequel please |

-Fan's of Jean Mead's first novel in the Widow Makers series will love this, the second in the saga of the mining Standish family.
-Set in the mid-19th century, it continues the tale of the family's fortune in the slate quarries of North Wales.
+Fan's of Jean Mead's first novel in the Widow Makers series will love this, the

+The eldest son Tommy Standish is now the hard and ruthless manager of the Garddryn Quarry, while his father Joe and younger brother Frank are quarrymen.
+The family find themselves pitted against each other as Joe fights for fairer working conditions and pay for his fellow workers, while Tommy is determined to grind every last bit of sweat and toil out of them to further his own ambitions and wealth.
 A nasty character through and through, Tommy treats everyone equally badly - from his depressed and opium addicted wife Henrietta to his young son Edward and his parents, who remind him of his embarrassingly humble upbringing.
 You find yourself caught up in the struggle of those he is oppressing, hoping that his scheming will be foiled and that someone will stand up to him, as Jean Mead sweeps you along with her vivid descriptions of 19th century life and the harshness and beauty of Snowdonia.
-A compelling vivid account that leaves you finishing the last page with regret and hoping for more.
+A compelling vivid account that leaves you finishing the last page with regret and hoping for more. |

-You can visit Jean's Website HERE
+You can visit Jean's Website HERE |

 Continuing with our Welsh theme here are some more mutual Twitter followers who are also Welsh authors or authors based in Wales.

 Click on each authors image to visit their blog.
+Hopefully they will all decide to join AmeriCymru.
+Here are some of their excellent books. |

 Must be honest there was a pretty poor response to Historical v Romantic.
 The Romantics lead 5-2